-Scholars at Risk is by violence during an on-campus student protest.
-While state authorities have a responsibility to maintain order and safety, they should also exercise restraint and ensure that their actions are proportionate, do not endanger members of the campus community, or incite violence.
-Likewise, while students and other members of society have rights to freedom of expression and freedom of assembly, they also have a responsibility to exercise those rights peacefully and responsibly, refraining from physical violence, including the destruction of higher education facilities.
+Scholars at Risk is concerned by police using disproportionate force in response to an on-campus incident.
+While state security forces have a responsibility to maintain safety and order, they must also exercise restraint and ensure that their actions are proportionate and do not endanger members of the campus community or others.
+Students and other civilians are also reminded to refrain from physical violence on campus and to exercise their rights to freedom of expression and freedom of assembly peacefully and responsibly.

 *SAR identified this incident in data made publicly available by the Armed Conflict Location & Event Data Project (ACLED)